mcellteam/mcell_qrg/README.md

-The README for the MCell Quick Reference Guide
+# The README for the MCell Quick Reference Guide

+## Overview

 The MCell Quick Reference Guide located at http://mcell.org/documentation/qrg is generated with Sphinx (http://sphinx-doc.org/index.html) from reStructuredText files.

-If Sphinx is installed, the html files can be generated by using the command "make html" in this directory and the PDF can be generated using "make latexpdf".
+## Dependencies

+We will be assuming that you are using Debian or Ubuntu, but most of the instructions should be fairly similar for CentOS or other distros.

+Although it's entirely possible to install all the dependencies manually at the system level, we will be installing most of the Python libraries with virtualenv.
+This will minimize possible version conflicts and simplify life considerably.

+First, you will want to install pip for Python3.
+For a Debian/Ubuntu machine, type the following:

+    sudo apt-get install python3-pip

+Then install virtualenv:

+    sudo pip3 install virtualenv

+Create a new virtual environment in the cloned mcell_qrg directory:

+    cd mcell_qrg
+    virutalenv .

+Activate it:

+    source bin/activate

+Install sphinx and other necessary python libraries:

+    pip3 install -r requirements.txt

+If you want to build the pdf, you'll want to install the following latex utilities by typing this command:

+    sudo apt-get install -y texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended

+## Build the Guide

+To build the html version, use this command:

+    make html

+To build the PDF version, use this command:

+    make latexpdf

+## Learn More about Sphinx

 Here are some instructions for new developers who want to contribute to the QRG but are unfamiliar with ReST and Sphinx:

 * Read this page to develop a basic understanding of ReST syntax: http://sphinx-doc.org/rest.html